Tel: 0161 222 7900 | Email: info@tastehospitality.com

 Recent Jobs

-A Night Manager is required for this exceptional hotel located in Berkshire.
+A Food and Beverage Supervisor is required for this stunning hotel located in a beautiful area of the West Midlands.
 This role requires candidates to have a valid UK work visa or settled status – no sponsorship is provided.
-The hotel is set within acres of outstanding countryside, and is modern and ornate in its design, creating an opulent and luxurious setting for guests.
-The
+The hotel offers 50 individually designed bedrooms, along with its award-winning restaurant.
+Benefits Continue your career in

 Registered Office: